-It‘s ’always been a scam; the Fox News tagline in reality should be “Fear & Unbalanced.”
+It‘s ’always been a scam; the Fox News tagline, in reality, should be “Fear & Unbalanced.”

 Roger knew it was easy to manipulate fear and loathing in an elderly audience raised on 3 broadcasting channels (CBS, NBC & ABC plus PBS).
 They grew up trusting the news and Walter Cronkite.
-He knew better than anyone (coming from a small conservative town in Ohio) that in their endless desire to confirm the righteousness of their right wing tribalism they would NEVER see the Big Lie perpetrated every day to them by Fox News on their beloved TV screen.
+He knew better than anyone (coming from a small conservative town in Ohio) that in their endless desire to confirm the righteousness of their right-wing tribalism they would NEVER see the Big Lie perpetrated every day to them by Fox News on their beloved TV screen.

 The Fox News opinion panel scam works like this.
-More often than not, in my panel segments I was the protagonist or “designated hit man” aka the one called on by the host (as instructed by the producers in my ear or the ear of the host) to “kill ‘em.”
-You’d know I was the designated hit man when the panel show hosts tossed the final death blow 15–20 seconds to me when they say “Toby you have the final word.”
+More often than not, in my panel segments, I was the protagonist or “designated hitman” aka the one called on by the host (as instructed by the producers in my ear or the ear of the host) to “kill ‘em.”
+You’d know I was the designated hitman when the panel show hosts tossed the final death blow 15–20 seconds to me when they say “Toby you have the final word.”

-But before I delivered the final rhetorical death blow …understand the producer of the segment had given me my script 24 hours BEFORE the show started, I knew 24–48 hours in ADVANCE of taping how the designated liberal was going to argue his/her point…and more important how I was going to win the day with our partisan audience.
+But before I delivered the final rhetorical death blow …understand the producer of the segment had given me my script 24 hours BEFORE the show started, I knew 24–48 hours in ADVANCE of taping how the designated liberal was going to argue his/her point…and more importantly how I was going to win the day with our partisan audience.

 All I had to do was perform my lines with conviction and leave the host enough time to “tease” the next totally choreographed and contrived segment.

-At Fox News conservative contributors were expected to play their designated role on the air…especially on the “The O’Reilly Factor”
+At Fox News, conservative contributors were expected to play their designated role on the air…especially on the “The O’Reilly Factor”